maxloopinmok/weekly-report/39 - 2023 Monday May 8 to Sunday May 14.md

 Actions:
 - In progress.
 - I attended the Mirdin Unit 5 tutorial at 10am on Monday.
+- I tried to do another one or two readings, and did one Unit 6 tutorial exercise question.
 - Some relevant links:
     - https://advanced-software-design.disco.co/p/advanced-software-design-feb-2023/dashboard
     - https://app.slack.com/client/T9F5D6U4R/C04MPE8AULX